Kfar Eldad: History

 Kfar Eldad is named after Israel Eldad, a Lehi member and Israeli philosopher.
 The population is made up of both native born Israelis and Russian immigrants.
 Secular and religious people live side by side.
 The settlement was established by families from Nokdim and served as a temporary housing site prior to that town's construction.

 In 2012, the population consisted of 80 families.

-The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.